 Microsoft has taken one great step towards open source and offers great features for developers with granular deployment of apps allowing each app to have it’s own sub edition of the .Net Framework.
 It also includes excellent optimizations for low memory and high throughput scenarios.
 Along with this, Microsoft also included cloud and server optimized versions of libraries.

 Microsoft has selected to use the Apache 2.0 license for ASP.NET vNext.
 With this license, Dot Net Application development enthusiasts and professionals can use the open source code without also having to free up any proprietary enhancements it might make.
-Microsoft has made sure that this does not impact their paid tools and server product licensing.
+Microsoft has made sure that this does not impact their business intelligence paid tools and server product licensing.